Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Does the entity possess separate legal personality?

-An SA has separate legal personality.
+An SA is a separate legal person.

 (Maximum) period of existence